 About Ms. Kerwin

 I have had the pleasure of living in various pockets of New England for the past 20 years but am a native of Rochester, NY.
-I live in Simsbury with my all-boy family, including: a son in high school; a son in middle school; a son in elementary school; and a Nigerian host-son in college.
+I live with my all-boy family, including: two sons in high school; a son in middle school; and a Nigerian host-son in college.
 When I'm not cheering for a Kerwin son in the soccer, basketball, or baseball stands, I can be found recuperating in front of an easel with a paintbrush in hand.

 What experience led you to Avon Old Farms School?

 I have worked in the Marketing and Communications field at several New England private schools for five years prior to landing at Avon Old Farms.
 I enjoy using my creative spark to communicate effectively in a format that is aesthetically pleasing.